A brief history of 3D printing in medicine

 The future of medical 3D printing

 It is difficult to overstate the potential that 3D printing has to transform healthcare.
-As 3D printing becomes more accessible and more affordable, meaningful medical innovation seems more achievable than ever before — and it’s increasingly clear that additive manufacturing will play an important role in revolutionizing medicine in the next decade and beyond.
+As additive manufacturing technology becomes more accessible and more affordable, meaningful medical innovation seems more achievable than ever before — and it’s increasingly clear that 3D printing services will play an important role in revolutionizing medicine in the next decade and beyond.

 Primed for on-demand manufacturing, 3D printing allows medical researchers to create small volumes of parts for niche applications — and to pivot quickly when new needs arise, as in the case of the COVID-19 pandemic.